BioGeMT/ParaDISM/README.md

 ```

 **Note:** Intermediate files (MSA, SAM, indices) are created during processing but cleaned up automatically at the end.
 Only the final outputs listed above are retained.

+## Iterative Refinement

+Set `--iterations` to run ParaDISM multiple times.
+The first run produces mappings and per-gene BAMs.
+Each refinement iteration:
+- Calls variants from previously mapped (non-NONE) reads, filters SNPs, and applies them to the reference.
+- Re-aligns only reads that were labeled `NONE` against the updated reference.
+- Merges results so prior successful mappings remain unchanged.

+The loop stops early if there are no reads to rescue, no variants to apply, or no reads were reassigned in the latest iteration; otherwise it runs up to the requested iteration count.
+Final outputs come from the last completed iteration directory.